Intelligence = IQ, or does it….

 What if these abilities are cognitions that underlie the general factor of intelligence as suggested by Spearman?
 Thurstone himself would disagree with this but it’s another take on the abilities that make up intelligence.

 2.Raymond Cattell – suggests another way to differentiate between intelligence; fluid or crystalised.
-A fluid intelligence is the ability to learn new things to solve novel problems whereas crystalised intelligence is concerned with the previous knowledge we know to solve problems.
+Fluid intelligence is the ability to learn new things to solve novel problems whereas crystalised intelligence is concerned with the previous knowledge we know to solve problems.
 Personally, this seems a bit of an over-explanation, it explains how the different bits of intelligence work but not what they are.
 It doesn’t specify different types of intelligence as Gardener does for example.

 3.Gardener explores the debate behind multiple intelligences suggesting that there are 8:

 Again I feel that this is good evidence for the aspects of intelligence that would add to an overall score adding to Spearmans idea of g.
 However, Gardener would not agree with this and is even against the idea of validating these aspects so they are under scrutiny.
 I really like this theory and feel that it is overshadowed by current IQ tests.
-It is one of the first theories that suggests intelligence isn’t just about numbers and how well you can remember dates.
+It is one of the first theories that suggest intelligence isn’t just about numbers and how well you can remember dates.
 The different bits of intelligence shows that everyone is good at their own aspect and will excel in it given the right resources.
 Given the right research exploration into this theory may reveal better ways to educate children in subjects that they are both interested in and a part of their unique intelligence.

 - Social intelligence = Thorndike looked into this abstract intelligence of –